sveltejs/svelte/site/content/blog/2021-01-01-whats-new-in-svelte-january-2021.md

 authorURL: https://desandoval.net
 ---

 Happy new year from Svelte!
-In the last month we made progress on Sapper's upcoming minor release, tried out Snowpack's V3 release, and seen some amazing apps, sites and libraries coming out in the showcase.
+In the last month we made progress on Sapper's upcoming minor release, fine-tuned our `SvelteComponent` typings, and seen some amazing apps, sites and libraries coming out in the showcase.

 ## What's changed in Svelte?